Portia Zvavahera

 Portia Zvavahera (born 1985) is a Zimbabwean painter.

 Early life

-Zvavahera was born in Zimbabwe.
-She studied at the BAT Visual Arts Studio at the National Gallery of Zimbabwe from 2003 to 2005 and obtained a diploma in visual arts from Harare Polytechnic in 2006, where she was taught by the Zimbabwean artist and printmaker Chiko Chazunguza.
+Zvavahera was born in Harare, Zimbabwe, in 1985.
+She studied at the BAT Visual Art Studios at the National Gallery of Zimbabwe from 2003 to 2004 and obtained a diploma in visual arts from Harare Polytechnic in 2006, where she was taught by the Zimbabwean artist and printmaker Chiko Chazunguza.
 Many of her paintings incorporate block-printed elements using oil-based printing ink.

 Career

 In 2009, Zvavahera was an artist-in-residence at Greatmore Studios in Cape Town, South Africa.
 Zvavahera represented Zimbabwe at the 55th Venice Biennale in 2013 as part of the exhibition Dudziro: Interrogating the Visions of Religious Beliefs.
 She joined Stevenson, South Africa, in 2013.
 Previously, Zvavahera exhibited her work at the National Gallery of Zimbabwe and at Gallery Delta.